How To Hold A Ukulele: Ergonomic Tips

 It's February and for many of us in the colder climates, that means we’re looking ahead to the potential of warmer days.
 It’s the perfect time to think about how to bring our bodies back to life and to maintain good physical health.

 I have learned from many musicians (and physiotherapists!) how important it is to make stretching part of your regular routine.
 It only takes a few moments but can make a world of difference.
-As examples, I like to start my practice or performance sessions with the following:
+As an example, I like to start my practice or performance sessions with the following:

 - Reach your left hand out to the front with palm forward and fingers up.
 With your right hand, pull back gently on your fingers.
 Then turn your left hand down towards the ground and make a fist.
 With your right hand, push the hand in a downward stretch.
 Repeat with the opposite arm/hand.